NewModernize 2-3x faster with MongoDB’s AI-powered Application Modernization Platform. Learn more >

 Amazon DocumentDB is a NoSQL JSON document database service with a limited degree of compatibility with MongoDB.

 DocumentDB is not based on the MongoDB server.
-Rather it emulates the MongoDB API, and runs on top of Amazon’s Aurora backend platform.
-This creates significant architectural constraints, functionality limitations and broken compatibility.
+Rather it emulates the MongoDB API, and runs on top of a different platform.
+This creates significant architectural constraints, functionality limitations, and frequent incompatibility.

 Interested in up-to-date results on DocumentDB's compatibility with the MongoDB API?
 Get the latest results at Is DocumentDB Really MongoDB?